mongodb/mongo-java-driver/docs/reference/content/upgrading.md

 |Version 3.1        |  ✓  |     |     |     |     |     |     |
 |Version 3.0        |  ✓  |     |     |     |     |     |     |

-\* The 3.12 driver has been tested against MongoDB 4.4 but does not support all the new features
+\* The 3.12 driver is tested against MongoDB 4.4 but does not support all the new features